rmshkv/nbscuid/README.md

 This is a package to enable running notebook-based diagnostic workflows.
 Based on my-cesm-experiment by matt-long: https://github.com/matt-long/my-cesm-experiment.

+## Capabilities

+- Integration with data catalogs
+- Inject custom parameters into code and Markdown cells
+- Run many notebooks at once on a parameter set, or different parameters per notebook
+- Run different notebooks in different environments
+- Cache intermediate data products
+- Quickly build a Jupyter book with results

 ## Installation

 1. Clone this repo